 Business Website Features and Functions

 If you're reading this article then you're probably looking for some tweaks you can make to your website to help you make more money online.
-With the speed of technology and constantly changing/cutting edge online marketing tactics, it can be hard to keep up with what's working right now, what's proven to work, and what are the passing fads that you should just ignore.
+With the speed of technology and constantly changing online marketing tactics, it can be hard to keep up with what's working right now, what's proven to work, and identifying the passing fads that you should just ignore.

 Add a User Forum to Your Website

-More and more people are spending more and more time on social media networks to connect with businesses and brands and get news and information.
+More people are spending time on social media networks to connect with businesses and brands and get news and information.
 You can tap into these social media platforms to reach people and drive traffic back to your website.
-Facebook, Twitter, and LinkedIn and photo sharing sites like Pinterest and Instagram are some of the top social media networks you can tap into to find and attract new customers.
+You can also add social media widgets and icons to your website that allow people to connect with your social accounts and share your content their own accounts.

 While most people think of social media as a free source of traffic that takes a lot of time to get involved with; there are also many paid traffic methods you can use with social media including Twitter advertising and Facebook paid advertising.
 If you don't want to learn how to market on social media or spend time managing paid advertising campaigns you can always outsource your social media marketing.